 Volleyball, basketball and softball.

-Kristy Inskeep Carlson (Roosevelt, Class of 1987) looked forward to every season, every game, every practice.
+Kristy Inskeep Carlson (Roosevelt, 1987) looked forward to every season, every game, every practice.

 “I loved sports so much,” says Carlson, a 2013 PIL Hall of Fame inductee.
 Carlson played club sports as well, honing her skills for eventual volleyball and basketball competition at Clark College in Vancouver, Wash.

 But her favorite memories are of her 12 varsity seasons for the Roughriders.